Kubernetes v1.33: Improvements in Pod Scheduling and CSI Allocatable Counts

 To test the mutable CSI node allocatable count in a v1.33 cluster, perform these steps:

-manifest (or command line) to include--feature-gates=MutableCSINodeAllocatableCount=true
+- Edit the kube-apiservermanifest (or command line) to include--feature-gates=MutableCSINodeAllocatableCount=true.

-with the same feature gate enabled. - Annotate your CSI driver object:
+- Annotate your CSI driver object:

 apiVersion: storage.k8s.io/v1